 - Fold the bag in half to find the exact center.
 Place a pin at both the center front and center back.
 These mark the position for the magnetic snap.
 The center of the snap should be ¾” down from the top folded edge of the bag.

-- Pull the lining out and away from the bag.
-Use the opening in the bottom seam to reach through and insert each side of the snap.
+- Pull the Lining out and away from the bag.
+Use the opening that is still in the bottom Seam of the Lining to reach through and insert each side of the snap.

 - Following manufacturer’s instructions insert one side of the snap at each marked point.

-- Pull out the bottom of the lining.
-You can either edgestitch the opening closed or hand stitch it closed.
-We chose to simply pin and edgestitch closed.
+- Pull out the bottom of the Lining.
+You can either Edgestitch the opening closed or Hand stitch it closed.
+We chose to simply pin and Edgestitch closed by machine.

 - Find the strap.